 The bill amends Section 1-20-24 NMSA 1978 to create an exemption for commissioned law enforcement officers regarding the unlawful possession of firearms at polling places.
-Under the current law, it is illegal for any person to possess a loaded or unloaded firearm within specified distances of polling locations, including school buildings and county clerk offices, during early voting and on election day.
-The bill clarifies that these restrictions do not apply to certified law enforcement officers performing their official duties or acting in accordance with their agency's policies.
+Under the current law, it is illegal for any person to possess a loaded or unloaded firearm within specified distances of polling locations during early voting and on election day.
+The bill clarifies that this prohibition does not apply to certified law enforcement officers performing their official duties, as well as commissioned law enforcement officers with arrest powers acting in accordance with their agency's policies.

 Statutes affected: introduced version: 1-20-24